|Where it is||Portoferraio - Calata Buccari|

 From April 2nd to June 12th and from September 14th to November 2nd:

 10 a.m - 1 p.m. / 3.30 p.m. - 7.10 p.m.

 There are remains of a Roman villa on the furthermost part of the land where the gulf of Portoferraio starts, next to the Martello Tower; this is the Roman villa also called "of Linguella".
 Built in the middle of the I century BC as a sea villa dedicated to otium, it stayed intact longer than the Villa in Le Grotte and that of Capo Castello.

 It was made bigger between the I century BC and the I century AD, and was biggest and at its maximum splendour in the II century AD, when, seemingly, Publio Aclio Attiano, Prefect of the Praetorium of Emperor Hadrian, stayed there for reasons connected with the granite quarries.

-In the III century the state of the villa started to go downhill, as did the entire Roman Empire; once it was abandoned, it became a home for poor people, then a building that provided material for new buildings, until both the hand of man and the weather destroyed it completely, to the point of being nothing more than a distant memory.
+In the III century the state of the conditions of the villa started to go downhill, as did the entire Roman Empire; once it was abandoned, it became first a home for poor people, then a building that provided material for new buildings, until both the hand of man and the weather destroyed it completely, to the point of being nothing more than a distant memory.